 Time Out says

-Stenberg plays Starr Carter, a girl torn between two worlds: the tough neighborhood where she lives and her fancy private school.
-She carefully keeps them separate, until she witnesses the police shooting of a childhood friend and is forced to take a stand.
-Speaking out risks reprisals against her family, as well as gang violence courtesy of a drug lord called King (Anthony Mackie), who has publicly laid claim to the victim.
-On a personal level, this will upend Starr's life at school.
-But staying silent offers no guarantee of safety either.
+Stenberg plays Starr Carter, a girl torn between two worlds: the tough, Compton-like neighbourhood where she lives and her chichi private school.
+She carefully keeps the two separate, until she witnesses the police shooting of a childhood friend and is forced to take a stand.
+Speaking out risks reprisals against her family and friends, as well as gang violence – courtesy of the drug kingpin (Anthony Mackie) who has publicly laid claim to the victim to keep her body out of the police’s clutches – and it will upend her life at school.
+Staying silent offers no guarantee of safety either.
+Or of change.

 Cast and crew